Skip to main content

 Ask who has to pay the council tax and how much it is before you sign your contract.

-Most tenants have to pay council tax direct to the council.
-You get a council tax bill for the whole year and can usually pay in monthly instalments.
+You get a council tax bill for the year.
+You can usually pay in monthly instalments.

 There are 2 ways you could reduce your council tax bill: